 -

-Debra Dunlop of University of New Hampshire for a proposal titled "Biosystematics of Carex section Scirpinae (Cyperaceae)"
+Debra Dunlop of University of New Hampshire - "Biosystematics of Carex section Scirpinae (Cyperaceae)"

 - 1985